roelandordelman/labs/_examples/open-beelden-tv.md

 - name: Open Images API
   url: http://labs.beeldengeluid.nl/apis#dbd1c7ee-edb3-11e4-8099-005056a71e3a
 ---

-<p>Interface to browse through the Open Images collection on a tablet, smartphone or computer.</p>
+Interface to browse through the Open Images collection on a tablet, smartphone or computer.